camillatung/phd_thesis_markdown/source/08_chapter_3.md

     // Run the view's session
     sceneView.session.run(configuration)

-    // Set a delegate to track the number of plane anchors f
+    // Set a delegate to track the number of plane anchors
-    // or providing UI feedback
+    // for providing UI feedback
     sceneView.session.delegate = self

     // Prevent the screen from being dimmed after a while